Inclusion underpins organizational values. Despite efforts, good intentions — in over 90% of websites non-compliance can be easily demonstrated.

 AAAtraq is a Risk Control Service, underpinning ADA compliance, the foundation of Inclusion — for those managing risk not digital.

 In last 4 years two things have increased; spending and litigation — yet ADA compliance has not improved.
-We ensure your clients are protection from litigation, are shielded from aggressive lawyers, and the unknown of Inclusion ‘what is often confusion’ is replaced with confidence.
+We ensure your clients are protected from litigation, are shielded from aggressive lawyers, and the unknown of Inclusion ‘what is often confusion’ is replaced with confidence.